 Here is the before picture.
 We are removing the right 2 trees.
 They are Norway Maples which are an invasive species and a very weedy tree.
 The one on the left has bark like a sugar maple and leaves like a Norway.
 The Tree guy was unsure but it is an older tree with a very strait trunk and seems to be healthy so we elected to leave it.
 You can see the 2 on the right are younger and have some waves in the main trunk.
 Norway Maples grow too fast, leaf out too early, and retain their leaves too late.
 According to the staff from Perth Roofing & Ceiling Specialists Insulmate, this is a hazard for roof tops, an early or late snow storm brings them down all over town.
 Add a shallow root system and you really have a recipe for disaster especially when they are spaced as tight as these 3.
 It is now illegal to plant or cultivate Norway Maples in Massachusetts as they are deemed a damaging invasive species.
 They make terrible city trees and can cause a lot of damage.
 It is always sad to see trees of any variety torn down but it was time for these guys.
 Prominent Construction, LLC does a great job on a hail damage and roofing leaks insurance claim.

 Here they are from the neighbor’s side of the fence.
 The owners of this property are out of state and you can tell that these trees are certainly causing damage to this property.
 They have branches resting on the roof.
 You can hear the squirell infestation from our yard not to mention the roof damage!
+In such a case entrust it only to a reliable commercial roofing contractor.
 I think the owners were pleased we were taking the initiative to get these torn down.
 They split the cost of removal but it’s nice to have someone else schedule and plan the whole thing.
 The crew would also have needed to use our driveway regardless.

 They used a little bob-cat to drag all the branches down the driveway to the chipper on the street.
 We had to get to work so we didn’t get to watch them.